 Naruto has sold over 220 million copies worldwide as of 2015, making it the 4th highest grossing manga series of all time.
 It was nominated for the 19th Tezuka Osamu Cultural Prize in 2014, and in the same year Masashi Kishimoto was awarded Rookie of the Year in the media fine arts category by Japan's Agency for Cultural Affairs.

 The series was published in English by VIZ Media under the Shonen Jump imprint from August 16, 2003 to October 6, 2015.
 In the last four months of 2007, the campaign titled "Naruto Nation" was launched, in which three volumes were published each month so that US releases would be closer to Japan's, the same practice was done in February through April of 2009 this time titled "Generation Ninja."
 A 3-in-1 omnibus edition has also been released since May 3, 2011.
-A box set containing volumes 1-27 was released on August 6, 2008 another one containing volumes 28-48 on July 7, 2015 and the final box set with 48-72 on January 5, 2016.
+A box set containing volumes 1-27 was released on August 6, 2008, another one containing volumes 28-48 on July 7, 2015, and the final box set with volumes 48-72 on January 5, 2016.

 Before you read this.
 If you don't like manga that takes a long time to finish up plots then this manga isn't for you.
 If you do then keep reading.